dmbf29/rails-api-tutorial/README.md

 Note: the slide version of this workshop is available [here](https://slides.trouni.com/?src=https://raw.githubusercontent.com/dmbf29/rails-api-tutorial/master/README.md#/).

+## Prerequisites
+- This workshop is going to be breaking down the steps of how turn a Rails app into a simple API.

+- We'll be going under the assumption, we've built previous Rails apps before.

+- I suggest to follow the steps to create a new app in the README instead of trying to clone it.

 ## Goal - Back End
 We will build a Rails application that acts solely as an API.
 Instead of displaying HTML pages, it'll render JSON.
 <p><img width="600" alt="image" src="https://github.com/dmbf29/rails-api-tutorial/assets/25542223/d701384d-f4e4-42fa-8ced-7dd070ec70b5"></p>